 In 2023 we've continued to focus on operational performance, with strong growth across all product areas and regions.
 This builds on good progress in 2022 and demonstrates strong, sustained performance momentum.
-It means we are confident in delivering our upgraded growth outlooks for the period 2021-26, and for 2031.

 Strong performance in 2023 was driven by a continued step-change in commercial execution.
 This was underpinned by a focus on leadership, developing outstanding people, and building meaningful connections with healthcare professionals (HCPs) and patients - supported by data and technology - to give us strong insights into how we can best meet their needs.